Guide

 How do I add audit logging to CI/CD pipelines?

-You add audit logging to CI/CD pipelines by running nylas audit init --enable --no-promptas an early step in your workflow.
-Every subsequent CLI command in the pipeline is logged automatically, and you can export the log as a build artifact for post-run review.
+CI/CD audit logging means running nylas audit init --enable --no-prompt as an early step in your workflow so every subsequent CLI command in the pipeline is logged automatically.
+The --no-prompt flag skips interactive confirmation, which is required for non-interactive environments like GitHub Actions runners.
+You can export the log as a build artifact for post-run review — the exported JSON file is typically under 1 MB for pipelines running fewer than 500 commands.

 # .github/workflows/sync.yml